 The Alliance for Healthier Communities, as well as its members, believe good health is much more than something you get in a medical clinic.
 They believe that better health begins in our homes, in our schools, in our workplaces, and in the communities where we live.
 Their goal is therefore to work towards a complete state of well-being for individuals, families, and entire communities.

 The Alliance for Healthier Communities has developed an evidence-informed Model of Health and Wellbeing (MHWB) to guide the delivery of primary health care.
 The model defines health in accordance with the World Health Organization: “A state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”

 Like the World Health Organization, our goal is to achieve better health for all.
 To reach this goal, our model champions transformative change for people and communities facing barriers to health.

-In adopting the Model of Health and Wellbeing, the Community Health Centres of Northumberland is committed to the following guiding principles:
+In adopting the Model of Health and Wellbeing, the Gateway Community Health Centre is committed to the following guiding principles:

 Our Model’s Attributes

 Community Health Centres that adopt the Alliance’s Model of Health and Wellbeing exhibit the following attributes: